jjgroenendijk/muskrattrap/website/content/_index.md

 ## Project Overview

 Muskrats pose a significant threat to the integrity of water management systems in the Netherlands.
 Traditional trapping methods are labor-intensive and often result in the death of the animal.
 SMARTrap seeks to address these issues by creating a smart trap that:
 - **Detects** whether the trap is open or closed
 - **Identifies** if a muskrat has been captured
 - **Monitors** trap movements
 - **Reports** the health status of the trap

 ## Technology Stack

-Our solution leverages the following technologies:
+This solution leverages the following technologies:
 - **The Things Uno** Development board for sensor integration and control
 - **LoRaWAN** for long-range, low-power wireless communication
 - **Node-RED** for data processing and automation